puppetlabs/puppet-docs/source/puppet/3.6/reference/resources_file_windows.markdown

 ## Managing File Permissions

 The \*nix and Windows permission models are quite different.
-When you use the `mode` attribute, the `file` type manages them both like \*nix permissions, and translates the mode to roughly equivalent access controls on Windows.
-This makes basic controls fairly simple, but doesn't give an override for more complex controls.
+When you use [the `mode` attribute,][mode] the `file` type manages them both like \*nix permissions, and translates the mode to roughly equivalent access controls on Windows.
+This makes basic controls fairly simple, but doesn't work for managing really complex access rules.

+### Consider Using the ACL Resource Type Instead

+The `mode` attribute is a somewhat blunt instrument on Windows.
+If you need truly Windows-like access controls, you should install:

+* [The puppetlabs/acl module][acl_module]

+This module provides an optional `acl` resource type that manages permissions in a Windows-centric way.
+If you need to do anything complicated, leave `mode` unspecified and add an `acl` resource.
+See [the acl module's documentation][acl_module] for more details.

 ### How \*nix Modes Map to Windows Permissions